 Sabbatical Support from the Synod

-The synod may be able to help you with pastoral coverage during your leader’s sabbatical.
+While the synod does not offer any financial support for a rostered minister’s sabbatical, we may be able to help you with pastoral coverage during your leader’s sabbatical.
 First, be clear about what you need: preaching only, visitation, or full-time coverage.
 We do not place people in congregations for sabbatical coverage, but we can give you a list of people to contact.
 We also keep a list of rostered ministers interested in doing supply preaching on our website.
-When you are ready to discuss what coverage you will need, contact the synod office.
+When you are ready to discuss what coverage you will need, contact the synod office at 651-224-4313.